We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 The clarity plot shows only one occurrence of each, and both are small.

-These minor inclusions, combined with diamond weighing only 0.90 carats, means these inclusions aren’t visible to the naked eye.
+These minor inclusions, combined with diamond weighing only 0.90 carats, means these inclusions likely aren’t visible to the naked eye.

 In fact, if you placed a VS1 clarity diamond next to a VVS2 or VS2 diamond, you couldn’t tell the difference without magnification because the inclusions in all of them are minor.